lycoris11/roulette-bet-chrome-ext/README.md

 |$832.56  |$0.05|70.13  |24.04|
 |$1000.86 |$0.06|56.10  |26.38|

 The bet ammount is based off the balance defined in the betting function.
-So to start betting $0.01 you must have a minimum balance of $163.83.
+So to start betting $0.01 you must have a minimum balance of $163.83 assuming you account for the reccommeded 13 losses.
 It will take 273.05 hours or 11.38 days to reach a total balance of $327.66 at which point you can start betting $0.02.

 ### Attributions
 Icons made by [Nikita Golubev](https://www.flaticon.com/authors/nikita-golubev "Nikita Golubev") from [Flaticon](https://www.flaticon.com/ "Flaticon")